nikhilgavini/gmail-rag-assistant/README.md

 A privacy-first Personal Knowledge Worker that transforms your Gmail inbox into a searchable knowledge base.

 This project implements a full Retrieval-Augmented Generation (RAG) pipeline using local LLMs (Ollama) to ensure your data never leaves your machine.
+* Note that the user can swap to an open-source or frontier LLM to trade privacy for performance.

 (Screenshots at the end)